Alite

 Alite is an impure form of tricalcium silicate, Ca3SiO5, sometimes formulated as 3CaO·SiO2 (C3S in cement chemist notation), typically with 3-4% of substituent oxides.
 It is the major, and characteristic, phase in Portland cement.
-The name was given by Törnebohm in 1897 to a crystal identified in microscopic investigation of Portland cement.
+The name was given by Alfred Elis Törnebohm in 1897 to a crystal identified in microscopic investigation of Portland cement.
 Hatrurite is the name of a mineral that is substituted C3S.

 Composition and structure

 The alite found in Portland cement differs in composition from simple tricalcium silicate.
 It is a solid solution and contains minor amounts of other oxides besides CaO and SiO2.
 A typical composition is:

 Based on this, the formula can be expressed as Ca2.90Mg0.06Na0.01Fe0.03Al0.04Si0.95P0.01O5.
 In practice, the composition varies with the bulk composition of the clinker, subject to certain limits.
 Substitution of calcium ions or orthosilicate ions requires that electric charges be kept in balance.
 For instance, a limited number of orthosilicate (SiO4(4−)) ions can be replaced with sulfate (SO4(2−)) ions, provided that for each sulfate ion, two aluminate (AlO4(5−)) ions are also substituted.